jamietanna/sarahseewhy.github.io/_posts/2019-01-18-reflection-week-3.md

 Having empathy for a future self or selves pushes me to think about the decisions or actions I commit to in the present.

-To some extent this is embodied by Edwin Redkey's point in his essay "On Teaching and Learning Black History":
+To some extent this is embodied by Edwin Redkey's point in his essay "On Teaching and Learning Black History" (again from _Black Studies in the University_):

 > [we] search for origins in the past of the problems of the present in hopes of bringing justice and peace in the future.